East Ghouta inter-rebel conflict (April–May 2017): Conflict

 On 4 May, HTS and the Rahman Legion recaptured large parts of Arbin from Jaysh al-Islam.
 The next day, Jaysh al-Islam declared an end to its combat operations against HTS.

 On 8 May, Jaysh al-Islam once again declared war on HTS and the Rahman Legion, with clashes resuming.
 Also on 8 May 2017, Glory Brigades rejoined the Rahman Legion after the Rahman Legion surrounded their headquarters in Hammouriyah two days ago.

 On 11 May, the Rahman Legion raided the headquarters of Ahrar al-Sham in Arbin and captured 15 of their fighters.
 This was followed by clashes.
 On the same day, the Fajr al-Umma Brigade announced its accession into Ahrar al-Sham.
 Two days later, a fighter of the Rahman Legion attacked a medical center in Maliha and opened fire on the people inside.
 A medical worker was shot and injured.
-On 15 May, Jaysh al-Islam fighters stormed Tahrir al-Sham and Faylaq al-Rahman bases in Beit Sawa and Al-Asha'ari setting off intense firefights.
+On 15 May, Jaysh al-Islam fighters stormed Hay'at Tahrir al-Sham and Faylaq al-Rahman bases in Beit Sawa and Al-Asha'ari setting off intense firefights.
 The same day, Jaysh al-Islam also made progress against Faylaq al-Rahman in the outskirts of Hamouriyah, with numerous casualties on both sides.

 On 30 May, a new round of clashes ensued between the warring factions as Jaysh al-Islam captured the Ashari farms from HTS and the Rahman Legion.
 The next day, Jaysh al-Islam attempted to fully secure the Ashari area, but a counter-attack by the Rahman Legion forced Jaysh al-Islam to retreat from the Ashari farms.
 Pro-government media claimed that Jaysh al-Islam resorted to deploying child fighters against rival groups in Eastern Ghouta pocket, with at least two fighters under 16 years of age being killed during the clashes at Ashari farms.